Chocolate Zucchini Oatmeal

 • Uncover and reduce heat to low.
 Simmer for 5-10 minutes, or until the oatmeal is cooked to desired doneness, but a little excess moisture remains (you can add more water if the liquid evaporated before the oats were as soft as you like).

-• Slowly pour in liquid egg whites while stirring constantly.
+• Slowly pour in ⅓ cup liquid egg whites or two large egg whites while stirring constantly.

 • Stirring constantly, cook for another 1-3 minutes, or until mixture slightly thickens.

-• Pour into a bowl and top with the walnuts and chocolate chips, if desired.
+• Pour into a bowl and top with 1 Tablespoon chopped walnuts and 1 teaspoon mini chocolate chips, if desired.

 Notes